fero-chris94/Loan_Default_Prediction/README.md

 This project focuses on predicting loan defaults using a logistic regression model.
 The aim is to help identify customers who are more likely to default on their loans based on various factors such as age, income, homeownership, employment length, loan intent, and loan grade.
 The model is trained on a dataset and deployed as a web application for easy prediction.

 ### Dataset
 The project utilizes a dataset named "cr_loan2.csv".
 It contains information about customers and their loan details.
-The dataset is loaded using pandas and explored to gain insights into the data.
+The dataset is loaded using Pandas and explored to gain insights into the data.

 ## Exploratory Data Analysis
-Several exploratory data analysis (EDA) techniques are employed to understand the dataset better and visualize relationships between variables.
+Several exploratory data analysis (EDA) techniques are employed to understand the dataset and visualize relationships between variables.
 The EDA techniques used include:

 - Histogram: The distribution of loan amounts is visualized using a histogram.
 - Scatter Plot: The relationship between personal income and age is plotted as a scatter plot.